 Read more landscape photo tips from experts to take breathtaking photos of bridges.

 In this picture, I wanted to highlight the coastline along the river and then gently projecting End Point, Manipal as seen from the Railway Bridge, Manipal.

 One must learn to pick elements of color quickly.
-Here the bright colors in the wheels of train give this photograph a different flavor.
-Also don’t hesitate to boost colors while post processing.
+Here the bright colours in the wheels of train give this photograph a different flavor.
+Also don’t hesitate to boost colors while post-processing.
 Colors should pop out in a controlled way.
-You can work on each color without affecting other colors in post processing software like Adobe Photoshop.
+You can work on each color without affecting other colors in post-processing software like Adobe Photoshop.
 Do not over-saturate.